YOUR PILOT CAREER STARTS HERE

 How do the payments work?

-$5000 payable at contract signing to hold the seat in the program.
+$5000 payable at contract signing to hold the seat in the course.
 The student will sign a pre-authorized debit agreement to automatically withdraw each of the scheduled payments.

-Scheduled payments are $10,000 at the beginning of every month from the start of the program until the total program cost is covered.
+Scheduled payments are $10,000 at the beginning of every month from the start of the course for 14 months.

 What is the school Schedule?